Meeting and surpassing all audience expectations every day.

 Then we were told we just need a Republican majority in the Senate, retire Harry Reid.

-Two thousand fourteen, millions of Americans stood up to do that.
+2014, millions of Americans stood up to do that.

-For six months we've had a Republican majority.
+For six months, we've had a Republican majority.

 What have they done?

-We funded Obamacare and President Obama's executive amnesty and Republican leadership jammed through the confirmation of Loretta Lynch's attorney general.
+We funded Obamacare and President Obama's executive amnesty, and Republican leadership jammed through the confirmation of Loretta Lynch's Attorney General.

 And it's why people are frustrated.

-Why is it that Republican leadership authorities as Harry Reed and the Democrats and the answer is the lobbyists and special interests, the giant corporations that want big government and power, they give campaign contributions to both Republicans and Democrats.
+And the answer is the lobbyists in special interests, the giant corporations that want big government and power, they give campaign contributions to both Republicans and Democrats.

 It was a very unfortunate day for the Senate.

-It's not a good day when the majority leader is willing to lie to to the members of the Senate.
+It's not a good day when the majority leader is willing to lie to the members of the Senate.

 Now, by now, everybody knows that's a joke, don't they?

-It's it's complete fiction.
+It's complete fiction.

 He wants a show vote on repealing Obamacare.

-Now, of course, back in October 2013, when Mike Lee and I were leading the fight to defund Obamacare, then Mitch McConnell joined with Ha Harry Reid in leading the fight to preserve Obamacare.
+Now, of course, back in October 2013, when Mike Lee and I were leading the fight to defund Obamacare, then Mitch McConnell joined with Harry Reid in leading the fight to preserve Obamacare.

 And this was an example of that.

-What in the world why would they even want it?
+Why would they even want it?

-They have their own money, they're doing quite well.
+They have their own money.

 See, I know the answers to the question, but it still burns me.